-Also read Absolute Priority for learning more about the process or rule of settling debt.
+Also, read Absolute Priority to learn more about the process or rule of settling debt.

 Emerging from Chapter 7

-Unlike Chapters 11 and 13 bankruptcy which usually take a long time to discharge the debts with low success rates, the turnaround time in Chapter 7 is much better and affordable too.
+Unlike Chapters 11 and 13 bankruptcy, which usually takes a long time to discharge the debts with low success rates, the turnaround time in Chapter 7 is much better and affordable.
 About 90 % of the applicants who filed for Chapter 7 had their debts settled in six months or less.
 About 85 % of them got further relief, such as no phone calls for recovery because the Court issues an automatic stay.

 Advantages & Disadvantages of Chapter 7

 Although it is much simpler to file bankruptcy under this Chapter, It is equally important to know the pros and cons associated with it to decide the best options for your needs.
 The below table features some of them:

 |Chapter 7 bankruptcy remains on your credit history for about ten years, which may affect your credit score.||Though bankruptcy stays for some years in your credit history, the relief from debts takes about 3 to 6 months only.
 If you miss Chapter 7 when it may be right for you, it may be more challenging to explain the future lender other than bankruptcy.|